coinspect/learn-evm-attacks/test/Reentrancy/GMXProtocol/README.md

 ### Attack Overview

-The exploit was a sophisticated multi-transaction attack that leveraged a cross-contract reentrancy vulnerability to manipulate the average short price of an asset, ultimately leading to the draining of approximately $42 million USD from the GLP vault.
+The exploit was a multi-transaction attack that leveraged a cross-contract reentrancy vulnerability to manipulate the average short price of an asset, ultimately leading to the draining of approximately $42 million USD from the `GLP` vault.

 The attacker exploited a reentrancy vulnerability within the `OrderBook.sol` contract, specifically at the `_transferOutETH` function (https://github.com/gmx-io/gmx-contracts/blob/master/contracts/core/OrderBook.sol#L874).
-While `OrderBook.sol` utilizes a nonReentrant modifier, this modifier only prevents reentrancy within the same contract.
+While `OrderBook.sol` utilizes a `nonReentrant` modifier, this modifier only prevents reentrancy within the same contract.
 The attacker exploited this limitation by re-entering the `Vault` contract directly from a malicious contract, bypassing intended access controls and business logic.

 Under normal operation, the `increasePosition` function in the `Vault` contract is designed to be called exclusively by the `PositionRouter` and `PositionManager` contracts.
-These intermediary contracts are crucial for correctly calculating and updating the average short price, which directly influences the price of GLP (GMX Liquidity Provider token) by affecting the pending Profit and Loss (PnL) calculation.
+These intermediary contracts are crucial for correctly calculating and updating the average short price, which directly influences the price of `GLP` (GMX Liquidity Provider token) by affecting the pending Profit and Loss (PnL) calculation.

 The attacker's strategy involved setting up a malicious contract that would be used to interact with the GMX protocol, and had custom logic in the `receive` function to handle incoming Ether and execute the exploit logic.